cleanlab/cleanlab/docs/source/index.rst

         return_indices_ranked_by='self_confidence',
     )

+:py:class:`CleanLearning <cleanlab.classification.CleanLearning>` (Option 1) also works with models from most standard ML frameworks by wrapping the model for scikit-learn compliance, e.g. huggingface (using KerasWrapperModel), Keras (works by default), pytorch (using skorch), etc.

 By default, :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>` returns a boolean mask of label issues.
 You can instead return the indices of potential mislabeled examples by setting `return_indices_ranked_by` in :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>`.
 The indices are ordered by likelihood of a label issue (estimated via :py:meth:`rank.get_label_quality_scores <cleanlab.rank.get_label_quality_scores>`).